Suyashjj/chai-aur-react/readme.md

 - **In-Depth Explanations**: Each concept is broken down for easier understanding and comprehensive learning.
 - **Project-Based Learning**: Multiple projects to ensure that your theoretical knowledge is supplemented with practical experience.
-- **Free Video Series**: All lessons are available in video format on our YouTube channel "chai aur code".
+- **Free Video Series**: All lessons are available in video format on our YouTube channel "chai aur code"

 ## 🚀 Getting Started